 With over 20 years of success in preparing students for college and life, we’d love for you to consider Faith Christian School.Schedule A Visit

 “Faith has such a great influence on our children.”

 Middle School Curriculum

 These can be challenging years for your children.
 A great curriculum is essential to any good educational model.
 However, the nature of the teacher and the quality of the teaching is the most critical component in keeping students enthusiastic in their learning as they are shepherded through these complex years.
-Teachers gifted in connecting with middle school students are the most relevant factor in successful learning.
+Teachers who are gifted in connecting with middle school students are shown to be the most relevant factor in successful learning.

 “John loves Faith.
 What more could we ask for?”

 A lot goes on in the life of the Middle School student.
 Caring faculty and administrators work diligently to keep their unique needs in mind every day.